May 12, 2020

-Backyard breeders are people who range from selling sickly, poorly raised, untested Bengals through to people who raise mixed breed kittens as Bengals.
-You will often find this type of breeder advertise kittens for sale at low prices.
+Backyard breeders are people who range from selling sickly, poorly raised, untested Bengals to people who raise mixed breed kittens as Bengals.
+You will often find this type of breeder advertises kittens for sale at low prices.
 This breeder often doesn't treat their kittens well, doesn't health test their breeding cats, and usually doesn't register their kittens with a well-known registry.
 In the United States, Bengals should be registered with TICA or CFA.
-The Backyard Breeder Scam is the most frequently fallen for as you search trying to get a kitten at the best price.
+The Backyard Breeder Scam is the most frequently used as your search for a kitten at the best price.
 Often you will see an attempt to look as if they are responsible because they will claim to test for HCM, but upon further inspection, you discover the cats may have been tested once at a young age or that the breeder claims there is no need to test because there is no HCM in the line.
 When you contact a Backyard breeder, you will discover they aren't very knowledgeable because there is no passion for the breed or the cats.
 Often they just wanted to have "a litter" of kittens.
 The cats may be registered Bengals but do not have breeding rights, so the kittens will not be registered.

 How can you protect yourself from being scammed?

-To start with, look to see if the breeder you want to buy from is registered with either TICA or CFA (United States Registries).
+First, look to see if the breeder you want to buy from is registered with either TICA or CFA (United States Registries).
 Next, take a moment to google the breeder's name with the words "Bengal cat" and see if that brings you any information.
 Googling the breeder's name should bring up multiple different websites, acknowledging him as a Bengal breeder.
-It will also bring up potential bad information if the name comes up on a Rip Off Report or Pet Scams website.
+It will also bring up potential bad information if the name appears on a Rip Off Report or Pet Scams website.

 Find out all the places the breeder interacts online.
-Some primarily use a website while others use Social Media.
+Some primarily use a website, while others use Social Media.
 You want to see some consistent interaction and updates happening with the online presence.
 Pictures should change, or announcements should be current.
 If the breeder does not currently have kittens, there will be less frequent online action.
-Some breeders only have a couple of litters per year, and it would be perfectly reasonable for those breeders not to update their online presence regularly.
+Some breeders only have a couple of litters per year, and it would be reasonable for them not to update their online presence regularly.

 The website of a responsible breeder should make some attempt to educate the public about Bengal cats.
 Commonly, you will find Bengal cat history and a page with Sires, and a page with Dams.
 Sires and Dams should have Registered names.
-For example, our cat we refer to as Freya is SolanaRanch Let Freedom Ring.
+For example, the cat we call Freya is SolanaRanch Let Freedom Ring.
 SolanaRanch is the cattery prefix; Let Freedom Ring is her registered name; Freya is her pet name.
-If a website calls cats by their pet names on the Dams and Sires pages, it signifies informality and lack of credibility.
+If a website calls cats by their pet names on the Dams and Sires pages, it signifies informality and a lack of credibility.
 If the website only shows kittens, stay away from that site.
 There should be some information on these cats' testing results on the page that shows studs and queens.
 Look for PK Def, PRAb, and HCM testing information.
-A switched-on breeder will also have other genetic information such as what colors, patterns, or agouti genetic the cat has.
+A switched-on breeder will also have other genetic information, such as what colors, patterns, or agouti genetics the cat has.

 There should be some Bengal cat information that explains the appearance and personality.
-Either through their website or after you make contact, the breeder should make some attempt to make sure you understand the needs of an intelligent, high energy breed.
-If the breeder does not make any attempt to make sure you understand how owning a high energy breed is different from typical cat ownership, then it may be someone more concerned with sales than with the proper placement of their kittens.
+Either through their website or after you make contact, the breeder should try to ensure you understand the needs of an intelligent, high-energy breed.
+If the breeder does not make any attempt to make sure you understand how owning a high-energy breed is different from typical cat ownership, then it may be someone more concerned with sales than with the proper placement of their kittens.

 The Importance of Health

 There are decisions breeders should be making that affect health that have nothing to do with tests.
-Breeders should be knowledgeable in genetics to make the best genetic decisions for their kittens' health.
+Breeders should know genetics to make the best genetic decisions for their kittens' health.
 Understanding the pedigrees' health history in their breeding program can help a breeder lengthen their cats' lifespan.
-A responsible breeder should be keeping three things in mind while making a decision: Health, temperament, and appearance.
+A responsible breeder should keep three things in mind while deciding: Health, temperament, and appearance.
 Their choices should be purposeful beyond breeding pretty cat to pretty cat.

 Food is another choice you can look at to help determine a breeder's level of commitment to their cats.
-Breeders should have a rationale for why they feed the way they do and how the food they feed contributes to their kittens and cats' health.
-Responsible breeders make purposeful choices with reasoning that is not guided by cost savings.
+Breeders should have a rationale for why they feed how they do and how their food contributes to their kittens and cats' health.
+Responsible breeders make purposeful choices with the reasoning that is not guided by cost savings.
 Understanding why a breeder makes their decisions gives you a good insight into the quality of the breeder.